130+ New and Unique Features: SAP Financial Consolidation 10.1 HTML5 Web UI

 [Revision July 2018, new items are highlighted with a ♦]

 The updated web user interface (UI) of SAP Financial Consolidation 10.1 provides a seamless and elegant web experience compared to our legacy web client.
 We have developed our new SAP Fiori HTML5 web UI in co-innovation with business end-users, incorporating their ideas to reflect the way you actually work with the software today.
 Thanks to co-innovative development with our users and to ideas collected from our online collaboration platform, SAP Customer Influence, we have not only modernized the HTML5 web user experience, but also delivered on numerous new and unique features compared to both the legacy web and Windows clients.

-The purpose of this article is to highlight some of the 70+ new and unique features available in SAP BusinessObjects Financial Consolidation 10.1 HTML5 web UI, which cannot be found in the Windows or legacy web clients.
+The purpose of this article is to highlight some of the 130+ new and unique features available in SAP Financial Consolidation 10.1 HTML5 web UI, which cannot be found in the Windows or legacy web clients.
 Below is the count of the unique/new features per topic as of today: